-For an inside look at the 2014 Digital Learning Grant projects, please explore the DLG Profiles.
+For an inside look at the 2014 and 2015 Digital Learning Grant projects, please explore the DLG Profiles.

 The 2016 application period was from January 15 to February 5, and received applications from 84 school districts.
 Second round pitch days at the IDOE were held for the top 30 applicants March 8 & 9.
 On March 14th, the following 21 school corporations were announced as recipients of the 2016 Digital Learning Grants:

 Attica Consolidated School Corporation

 DeKalb County Central United Schools

 Greater Clark Community Schools

 Irvington Community School